Subscribe to updates

 Application for a New Premise Licence for Wang Wang, 4a Commercial Street, London, E1 6LP

-The committee was also scheduled to consider an application for a new premises licence for Wang Wang, a grocery store located at 4a Commercial Street, London, E1 6LP.
-The applicant, Wang Wang 4a Limited, sought permission for the off-sale of alcohol between 08:00 and 21:00 hours, Monday to Saturday.
+The Sub-Committee considered an application for a new premises licence for Wang Wang, a grocery store located at 4a Commercial Street, London, E1 6LP.
+The application sought authorisation for the sale by retail of alcohol (off-sales only) from 08:00 to 21:00 hours, Monday to Saturday.
+The premises is situated within the Brick Lane Cumulative Impact Zone (CIZ), an area identified as having a high concentration of licensed premises contributing to issues of crime and disorder and public nuisance.

 Attendees